 Soft top or Hardtop?

 Soft top Jeeps well bit a bit more “open to the elements” – More noise, more wind, more fluttering.
 If you want peace and quiet and plan to do lots of long drives or it is extremely windy during your visit you may want to go hardtop.
 However, if you wish to remove the top then soft tops are the easiest option.
 Nothing to take off and nothing to take up space in your garage or back of your vehicle.
 Nothing beats driving a Jeep “topless” while you cruise around the beaches.
 If you can set a preference when you reserve a Jeep, you can ask for a JLU option with an automatic top roll back to open up quickly.
 If you get a manual soft top depending on type/age there can be zippers, clips, and poles you have to adjust – seek assistance from your rental company to advice on how to operate the soft top.

 For hardtops, you have two options to open and go “topless” – remove the Freedom tops (T-Tops) – which can be done easily by any novice or remove the back hardtop.
 I would advise against moving the entire back hard top simply because they are heavy and prone to break if removed incorrectly or stored incorrectly (usually smashing/breaking the rear window).

 BTW, Heavy is an understatement – the rear hardtop sections on both 2 door and 4 door versions can severely hurt you if you’re not careful.
 Most full-time Jeep owners will build winch lifts to remove these or get multiple people to help remove them.
 Rental companies won’t include the tools to unscrew these with your rental.

 Removing the Freedom Tops (aka T-Tops)

-Technically Jeep calls them “Freedom Tops” but I’d wager most people think of them as T-Tops from the style that was popular in the 80s and early 90s.
-These freedom tops are your best option to open up the cabin and feel a little more convertible style of driving.
+Technically Jeep calls them “Freedom Tops” but I’d wager most people think of them as T-Tops from the style that was popular in the eighties and early nineties.
+These freedom tops are your best option to open the cabin and feel a little more convertible style of driving.
 Driving with the freedom tops is how you Jeep Hawaii!